-The Restore from Backup window automatically prompts you to restore your database if Remote Link determines that the data is corrupted and needs to be restored.
-To automatically restore a database, complete the following steps,
+The Restore from Backup window automatically prompts you to restore your database if System Link determines that the data is corrupted and needs to be restored.

 - 1. To restore the database from a .cab backup file, select Use old backup file (.cab). - 2.
-Next to Restore from file, select More, then select the database backup (.bkp) file. - 3.
-Next to Restore Location, select More, then select your Remote Link database folder. - 4.
+Next to Restore from file, select \\\\ More then select the database backup (.bkp) file. - 3.
+Next to Restore Location, select ....
+More then select your System Link database folder. - 4.
 Select Restore.
 After the database restores, select OK. - 5.
-After Remote Link restarts, log in with your credentials.
+After System Link restarts, log in with your credentials.